mavryk-network/flexmasa/README.md

-MavBox: Mavryk Sandboxes
+Mavbox: Mavryk Sandboxes
 ==================================

-This repository contains the MavBox library used in [mavryk-network/mavryk-protocol](https://gitlab.com/mavryk-network/mavryk-protocol) to build the `mavryk-sandbox` [tests](https://protocol.mavryk.org/developer/mavbox.html), as well as some extra testing utilities, such as the `mavbox` application, which may be useful to
+This repository contains the Mavbox library used in [mavryk-network/mavryk-protocol](https://gitlab.com/mavryk-network/mavryk-protocol) to build the `mavryk-sandbox` [tests](https://protocol.mavryk.org/developer/mavbox.html), as well as some extra testing utilities, such as the `mavbox` application, which may be useful to